 Reporters Without Borders (known by its French abbreviation, RSF) ranks Finland highly in their World Press Freedom Index, which appears annually in connection with Press Freedom Day.
 The evaluation system includes five criteria: political context, legal framework, economic context, sociocultural context and safety.

 Since the inaugural publication of the index, in 2002, Finland has consistently placed among the top countries in the world for press freedom.
 It has been number one more than ten times (sometimes sharing the spot with other countries), and has never slipped below number five.
-In the 2023 edition of the index, Finland is at number five, joined in the top five by three other Nordic countries – Norway at number one, Denmark at number three and Sweden at number four– and Ireland at number two.
+In the 2024 edition of the index, Finland is at number five, joined in the top five by three other Nordic countries – Norway at number one, Denmark at number two and Sweden at number three – and Holland at number four.

 “Finland is one of the few countries where the media is truly free,” said the Finland fact file that accompanied the 2022 results.